Nonprofit to open temporary resale shop in Millwork District

 A nonprofit organization will open a pop-up resale shop in Dubuque’s Millwork District.

-Dubuque and Jackson Counties Habitat for Humanity will launch the temporary shop on Thursday, Aug.
-13, within Schmid Innovation Center, 955 Washington St.
+Dubuque and Jackson Counties Habitat for Humanity will launch the temporary shop today within Schmid Innovation Center, 955 Washington St.

-The shop will sell a variety of items, including furniture and building, electrical and plumbing materials.
+The shop will sell a variety of items, including furniture, building, electrical and plumbing materials.

 The temporary shop will be open for the next three weeks, with hours of 3 to 8 p.m. on Thursdays and 10 a.m. to 3 p.m. on Fridays and Saturdays.